-SMAC (social, mobile, analytics and cloud) is the concept that four technologies are currently driving business innovation.
+SMAC (social, mobile, analytics and cloud) is the concept that the convergence of four technologies is currently driving business innovation.

-SMAC creates an ecosystem that allows a business to improve its operations and get closer to the customer with minimal overhead and maximum reach.
-The proliferation of structured and unstructured data that is being created by mobile devices, sensors, social media, loyalty card programs and website browsing is creating new business models built upon customer-generated data.
-None of the four technologies can be an afterthought because it's the synergy created by social, mobile, analytics and cloud working together that creates a competitive advantage.
+SMAC is the basis for an ecosystem that enables a business to transition from e-business to digital business.
+The four technologies improve business operations and help companies get closer to the customer with minimal overhead and maximum reach.
+The proliferation of structured and unstructured data created by mobile devices, wearable technology, connected devices, sensors, social media, loyalty card programs and website browsing is creating new business models built on customer-generated data.
+None of the four technologies can be an afterthought because it's the integration of social, mobile, analytics and cloud together that creates a competitive advantage and new business opportunities.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 The term SMAC was coined in 2011 or 2012 to describe the impact of the consumerization of IT.
 Enterprise computing consisted of one-to-one communication and of software and hardware that lived on premises.
 The introduction of mobile devices and the increased reliance on cloud computing upended the traditional computing model.

 The technologies under the SMAC umbrella are as follows: